blaze/blaze/docs/source/expressions.rst

    >>> deadbeats = accounts[accounts.balance < 0].name

-Internally this doesn't do any actual work (we haven't specified a data source or a computational engine).
-Instead it builds up a symbolic representation of a comutation to do in the future.
+Internally this doesn't do any actual work (we haven't specified a data source.)
+Instead it builds a symbolic representation of a comutation to execute in the future.

 .. code-block:: python

    >>> deadbeats
    accounts[accounts.balance < 0].name

-   >>> deadbeats.schema
+   >>> deadbeats.dshape
-   dshape("string")
+   dshape("var * string")

 Split-apply-combine, Reductions
 -------------------------------